ahmadmdabit/RepoAIfy/user-manual.md

 ## 4. Configuration (`options.json`)

-The `options.json` file dictates how `FileToMarkdownConverter` operates.
+The `options.json` file dictates how `RepoAIfy` operates.
 Below is a breakdown of its structure and available settings.

 ```json
 {